Wyandotte County, Kansas: Law

 The Wyandotte County Sheriff's Office oversees the Wyandotte County Jail.
 The Bonner Springs Police Department, Edwardsville Police Department, Lake Quivira Police Department, and the Kansas City, Kansas Police Department serve those respective cities in Wyandotte County.

 The Kansas City Kansas Community College Police Department, Kansas City Kansas Public Schools Police Department, and the University of Kansas Medical Center Police Department are also independent law enforcement agencies in the county.

 Wyandotte County was a prohibition, or "dry", county until the Kansas Constitution was amended in 1986 and voters approved the sale of liquor by the individual drink with a 30% food sales requirement.
 Voters removed the food sales requirement in 1988.

 The county voted against the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 74% to 26%, outpacing its support of Joe Biden during the 2020 presidential election.

 Local government

 In 1997, residents voted to consolidate the municipal government of Kansas City, Kansas and county government of Wyandotte into a single unified government, combining many duplicative public departments.
 Voters at the time largely decided the municipal government harbored widespread corruption and patronage, and that consolidation with the better run county offered a path toward better public services and increased government transparency.

+The governing body of Wyandotte County consists of a Mayor/CEO and ten Commissioners.